-The lubuntu team strive to make lubuntu available to as many people as possible.
+The Lubuntu team strives to make Lubuntu available to as many people as possible.
 For details of how this is done please read Why so many choices for details.

 Upgrading from 14.04

-When upgrading from a previous release, it is always a good idea to move /home, it gives additional safe guards for your own data.
-In any case, taking a backup is recommended.
+When upgrading from a previous release, it is always a good idea to move /home, which will protect your own data.
+In any case, making a backup is recommended.

 sudo do-release-upgrade -d

 Both Lubuntu and Ubuntu share Two Major Important Things:

 - Same Core System

 Lubuntu and Ubuntu belong to the same family and talking about them as totally different systems is not correct since they have some things in common.
 Thus, we use the same Forum Area and share many Wiki Pages.

 Other than that, they are the same.
 The DE is what makes Lubuntu a lightweight OS, and of course the default applications too, because we make sure to use the lightest applications which are not resource hungry.